We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 - Where there is no physical change to an address

-Any updates to your company addresses can be done through ASIC's website.
-It's important to keep your information up to date so you do not receive any fees and we can contact you with important information.
-To update your address details:
+You can make a change of address through ASIC's website.
+It's important to keep your information up to date so you receive information and avoid late fees.

 - Register for online access using your company's corporate key